coingaming/payment-qa-test/README.md

 # Mock Payment Gateway Documentation

-The mock payment gateway API is available at http://paytest.dev:5000/api/v1/payments<br />
+The mock payment gateway API is available at http://paytest.dev:5000/api/v1/payments (The gateway does not have a user interface and supports only API interactions).<br />

 We designed it to simulate various payment scenarios based on the card number provided.
 It allows testing for successful payments, declined payments, invalid cards, and other scenarios without involving real transactions.